MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Text value** - Any kind of text, from email addresses to the text contents of a .txt file.
 You can find all the available properties of the text values in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#texts).

-  To create a **Text value** variable, use the **Set Variable action** and populate τηε input parameter with the desired text without any notation.
+  To create a **Text value** variable, use the **Set Variable action** and populate the input parameter with the desired text without any notation.

   ![An example of a created Text value variable.](media\variable-data-types\create-text0variable.png)